UMich-CURLY/3DMapping/README.md

 We provide synthetic scripts of training and testing MotionSC, LMSCNet and SSCNet in our repo.
 You can check the `TODO` block in scripts for parameters that could be adjusted.
 You can find how to use them on our [wiki](https://github.com/UMich-CURLY/3DMapping/wiki).
 Due to special dependencies of JS3CNet, you can check our forked [JS3CNet](https://github.com/Song-Jingyu/JS3C-Net) to run it.

 ## Results
 We trained our model on the CarlaSC dataset and the SemanticKitti dataset.
+Note that while improved semantic scene completion networks are being released with better results, our method of incorporating temporal information may be applied to these networks for enhanced mapping capabilities.

 ### CarlaSC
 For the MotionSC model on CarlaSC we also list its performance dependent on the amount of temporal information provided, T.